-Companies looking to do business in the electrification, clean energy, clean manufacturing, emissions reduction, critical minerals, infrastructure, electric vehicles and batteries and major projects sectors may want to consider the tax incentives set out in the Canadian government's 2024 federal budget ("Budget 2024").
-Budget 2024 delivered on the Canadian government's previously expressed intention to establish the Clean Hydrogen Investment Tax Credit (the "CH Tax Credit"), which provides a tax credit of up to 40% of the costs associated with the purchase and installation of eligible equipment.
+Companies looking to do business in the electrification, clean energy, clean manufacturing, emissions reduction, critical minerals, infrastructure, electric vehicles and batteries, and major projects sectors may want to consider the recent tax incentives set out in the Canadian government's recent federal budget ("Budget 2023").
+Budget 2023 proposed to introduce the Clean Hydrogen Investment Tax Credit (the "CH Tax Credit"), a fully refundable tax credit on the purchase and installation cost of eligible equipment.
 The CH Tax Credit would generally be available only in respect of projects that produce all, or substantially all, hydrogen through their production process and only for projects that produce hydrogen from electrolysis or natural gas.
 A number of requirements would have to be satisfied in order to obtain the credit.

-Budget 2024 also maintained the existing Clean Technology Investment Tax Credit (the "CTI Tax Credit"), a 30% refundable credit, to include geothermal energy systems that are eligible for Class 43.1 of the Income Tax Regulations, and also proposed the introduction of a refundable investment tax credit (equal to 30% of the capital cost of eligible property associated with eligible activities) relating to clean technology manufacturing and processing, and critical mineral extraction and processing.
-Additionally, Budget 2024 maintained that the eligible activities qualifying for reduced tax rates for zero-emission technology manufacturers include certain nuclear manufacturing and processing activities.
-The budget provided additional design details related to the existing tax credit for carbon capture, utilization and storage.
-Furthermore, Budget 2024 expanded the CTI Tax Credit to include the cost of investments in eligible property primarily used (50% or more of the production value) to produce qualifying critical minerals.
-It also included certain other adjustments to provide greater clarity to businesses involved in polymetallic extraction and processing.
+Budget 2023 also proposed to expand the eligibility of the existing Clean Technology Investment Tax Credit (a 30% refundable credit) to include geothermal energy systems that are eligible for Class 43.1 of the Income Tax Regulations, and also proposed the introduction of a refundable investment tax credit (equal to 30% of the capital cost of eligible property associated with eligible activities) relating to clean technology manufacturing and processing, and critical mineral extraction and processing.
+Budget 2023 also proposed to expand the eligible activities that qualify for the reduced tax rates for zero-emission technology manufacturers to include certain nuclear manufacturing and processing activities, and provided additional design details in relation to the existing tax credit for carbon capture, utilization and storage.

-Finally, Budget 2024 proposed to amend the Income Tax Act (Canada) to include lithium from mines as a mineral resource, such that any eligible expenses made after the date Budget 2023 was announced would qualify as Canadian exploration expenses and Canadian development expenses.
+Finally, Budget 2023 also proposed to amend the Income Tax Act (Canada) to include lithium from mines as a mineral resource, such that any eligible expenses made after the date Budget 2023 was announced would qualify as Canadian exploration expenses and Canadian development expenses.
 Under Budget 2023, lithium from brines would be eligible for the Critical Mineral Exploration Tax Credit, a 30% non-refundable tax credit.